 I wanted to address a tweet posted today by the UK's National Cyber Security Centre advising people to use three random words as a passphrase.

 While I understand and agree with the general concept, and it's something I've written about on Reddit before, I wanted to dedicate a post specifically to the length advertised here.
-If you want the TL;DR, assuming we're taking three random words just smooshed together, 3 is too short, aim for 5.
+If you want the TL;DR, assuming we're taking three random words just smooshed together, 3 is too short, aim for at least 5.

 Edit: Something last minute that I wanted to throw in.
 If you're here looking for password advice, remember that it's more important not to re-use passwords, and my advice is to get and used a password manager.
 This was focused only on the length mentioned in this tweet, and it's still better advice than the standard 8-character-use-everywhere password most people have.